thelesenok/corgigram/README.md

 ### Tech

-Bookshelf uses a number of open source projects to work properly:
+corgigram uses a number of open source projects to work properly:

 * Javasript
 * CSS